Architecture of Armenia: Christian Armenia

-Periods in Armenian architecture

-Classical and Medieval Armenian architecture is divided into four separate periods.
+Classical and Medieval Armenian architecture

 The formative period

-The cupola of the Cathedral of Etchmiadzin.

 The first Armenian churches were built between the 4th and 7th century, beginning when Armenia converted to Christianity, and ending with the Arab invasion of Armenia.
 The early churches were mostly simple basilicas, but some with side apses.
 By the 5th century the typical cupola cone in the center had become widely used.
 By the 7th century, centrally-planned churches had been built and a more complicated niched buttress and radiating Hrip'simé style had formed.
 By the time of the Arab invasion, most of what we now know as classical Armenian architecture had formed.